jbcoe/value_types/DRAFT.md

 * Amend wording for assignment operators to provide strong exception guarantee.

+* Amend wording for swap to consider the valueless state.

 ### Changes in R5

 * Fix wording for assignment operators to provide strong exception guarantee.